HealthSamurai/documentation/reference/aidbox-forms/document-dsl.md

                                          :system "http://loinc.org"}}]}}}

 ```

-If by some reason you can't use zen-defined `:enum` keyword with options - you also have 2 alternative sources for retreiving them:
+For simple cases you can freely use `:enum` keyword with options - but for complex one (big datasets/more flexibility) you also have 2 alternative sources for retreiving them:

 * `:aidbox.sdc.options/valueset` use valuset stored in aidbox db
 * `:aidbox.sdc.options/rpc` - use custom rpc

+> It's better to use valuesets instead of `:enum`, they are more flexible for a long run. (ex: You will not have validation errors if change display of some value)
+> you can add valuesets by using [FTR](terminology/fhir-terminology-repository/ftr-specification.md)

 If you specify `:sdc/options :aidbox.sdc.options/valueset`, then you also must specify `:valueset` property.